 “The rate of transmission from human to human is influenced by indoor conditions,” explained Dr. Walter Hugentobler, FMH General Physician, and Dr. Stephanie Taylor, Harvard Medical School, Medical Advisors for Condair Group.
 The study results show that low humidity and very low temperatures enable the viruses to survive on surfaces and in the air for a long time.
 The virus survival was also long at medium temperatures of 20 to 30 °C, but only in connection with a low air humidity.
 Very high temperatures of more than 30 °C inactivate the corona viruses.1

 The virus is transmitted from person to person mainly in buildings and in public transport.
 When the outside temperature is low, public transport and indoor spaces have their central heating on.
-The result is usually temperatures from 20 to 23 ° C in combination with a low humidity of 20 to 40%.
+The result is usually temperatures from 20 to 23 ° C in combination with a low humidity of less than 40%.

-These temperature and humidity values are ideal climatic conditions for a long survival of corona viruses on surfaces or in the air.
-This increases the risk of transmission from contacts and droplet infections.
+These temperature and humidity values are ideal climatic conditions for a long survival of corona viruses.
+In addition, the exhaled air of several people produce a high concentration of CO2 and aerosols.
+This increases the risk of transmission through contacts and droplet infections.
+Especially in offices with several employees, this means a higher risk of infection.

 Step 1: Determine the temperature and humidity of the room air